-Donald Trump Reportedly Plans To Downsize From Trump Tower In New York And Into Mar-A-Lago
+Donald Trump Reportedly Plans To Downsize From Trump Tower In New York And Move Into Mar-A-Lago

 Donald Trump is reportedly making Mar-A-Lago his permanent home, ditching his eponymous tower in New York City for the Palm Beach resort.

-As OK Magazine reported exclusively, Trump and his wife Melania Trump changed their state of residency from New York to Florida earlier this year, as the media widely detailed at the time, but newly-uncovered documents indicate that the three-floor penthouse in Trump Tower is missing from the form where the couple listed their residences.
+As OK Magazine reported, Donald and Melania Trump changed their state of residency from New York to Florida earlier this year, as the media widely detailed at the time.
+However, newly-uncovered documents indicate that the three-floor penthouse in Trump Tower is missing from the form where the couple listed their residences.

 At the time, some people thought perhaps the Trumps were changing their state of residence for political motives.
-For instance, there were rumors that the president wanted to replace Vice President Mike Pence with his daughter Ivanka.
-But in order to do that, one of them would have to change their place of residency, since the law stipulates that the VP can’t come from the same state as the commander-in-chief.
+For instance, there were rumors that the president wanted to replace Mike Pence with his daughter Ivanka.
+But in order to do that, one of them would have to change their place of residency, since the law stipulates that the vice president can’t come from the same state as the commander-in-chief.

-As the news outlet reported, On the form where they were asked to list “the place or places where I maintain another or other place or places of abode,” they put the White House, Mar-A-Lago, and their home in Bedminster, New Jersey.
+On the form where they were asked to list “the place or places where I maintain another or other place or places of abode,” they put the White House, Mar-A-Lago, and their home in Bedminster, New Jersey, according to the outlet.
 They left off their residence in Westchester, New York, two in Sterling, Virginia, and a home in the West Indies, along with two other properties in Palm Beach.
 Also missing was the Trump Tower in Manhattan.

 It’s possible that the decision is driven by financial considerations.
-Trump might be looking to sell off some of his holdings given that he allegedly owes hundreds of millions of dollars in debt, much owned by Deutsche Bank, as The Inquisitr reported.
-Selling the seven properties that aren’t listed as his residency would nab him about $125 million.
+Trump might be looking to sell off some of his holdings, given that he allegedly owes hundreds of millions of dollars in debt — much of it to Deutsche Bank, as The Inquisitr reported.
+Selling the seven properties that aren’t listed as his residency would earn him about $125 million.

-It’s also possible that the couple is leaving Manhattan after reports that the people in the city didn’t want the Trumps to return and given the president’s frequent disparaging comments about the city.
+There’s also the possibility that the couple is leaving Manhattan after reports that the people in the city didn’t want the Trumps to return due to the president’s frequent disparaging comments about the city.
 Recently, activists painted a massive “Black Lives Matter” logo on the street in front of the building.

 As The New York Times revealed a week ago, Trump said that the city had “gone to hell.”